Atharva161006/UART-RTL-and-SystemVerilog-Verification/README.md

 10. **Simulation Completion**
     - After all transactions are verified, the simulation ends and waveform analysis can be performed.

+## Simulation Results

+The UART design was simulated using **Xilinx Vivado Simulator**.
+The waveform below demonstrates successful UART transmission and reception through loopback communication.

 ### UART Waveform

 <img width="773" height="454" alt="uart_waveform" src="https://github.com/user-attachments/assets/a8abed8e-92ab-40d3-8f0c-000c4754a8a9" />

+### Observations

+- Reset initializes the UART modules correctly.
+- The Baud Rate Generator produces `tx_enb` and `rx_enb` enable pulses.
+- `tx_start` initiates UART transmission.
+- The transmitter serializes the input byte into a UART frame.
+- The receiver samples the incoming serial data and reconstructs the original byte.
+- `busy` remains asserted during transmission.
+- `done` is asserted after successful completion of transmission/reception.
+- The received data (`data_out`) matches the transmitted data (`data_in`), confirming correct UART functionality.

+## How to Run

+1. Clone or download this repository.
+2. Open the project in **Xilinx Vivado**.
+3. Add all design and testbench source files to the project.
+4. Set the testbench (`tb.sv`) as the top simulation module.
+5. Run **Behavioral Simulation**.
+6. Observe the waveform and verify successful UART transmission and reception.

+## Future Improvements

+- Add configurable baud rate support using programmable baud rate registers.
+- Implement parity bit generation and checking (Even/Odd parity).
+- Support multiple stop bit configurations (1 or 2 stop bits).
+- Add configurable data widths (5, 6, 7, 8, or 9 bits).
+- Integrate TX and RX FIFOs for buffered data transfer.
+- Enhance the verification environment with constrained random testing.
+- Add functional coverage to measure verification completeness.
+- Implement SystemVerilog Assertions (SVA) for protocol checking.
+- Migrate the verification environment to a UVM-based testbench.

+## Author

+**Atharva Bagora**

+- Electronics and Communication Engineering (ECE) Student
+- MANIT Bhopal
+- Interested in RTL Design and Design Verification